keithbuhler/keithbuhler.github.io/fun/phd-how-to.md

 ### 5. How do you approach coursework? ##

+The first step was to complete my coursework.
+I took 2-3 classes per semester for 2.5 years.

 My approach is to hit hard early, and ease up later.
 I took three classes (two seminars) the first semester.
 This was hard, but you adjust to the work load.
 Manage your time.
 It's like jumping in a cold pool head first.
 You adjust quicker.